 Rising raw material prices increase the risk of underinsurance

-The Nordic region's largest insurance company, If Insurance, is currently looking to insure higher values for its large corporate clients in connection with insurance contract renewals.
-One key factor behind this, can be found in the large price increases for raw materials.
+The Nordic region’s largest insurance company, If Insurance, is currently looking to insure higher values for its large corporate clients in connection with insurance contract renewals.
+One key factor behind this can be found in the large price increases in raw materials.

 When there is a fire in a production facility, or a critical machine breaks down, business operations will cease.
-Today, re-building a facility or repairing business critical machinery can be more expensive, due to massive price increases for raw materials.
-This lack of raw materials, which includes e.g. plastic, steel, as well as microchips and electrical components, can lead to longer periods of inactivity and business interruption.
+Today, rebuilding a facility or repairing business critical machinery can be more expensive, due to recent and substantial price increases in raw materials.
+This lack of raw materials, which includes e.g. plastic, steel, as well as microchips and electrical components, can lead to longer periods of inactivity.

-“For many client’s they have already experienced the raw material shortage on their own costs, as prices have risen over the past year especially.
-However, that does not mean, that they also reflect that the company's physical and financial values have also risen.
+“Many clients have already seen the raw material shortage impact on their own costs, as prices have risen over the past year especially.
+However, that does not mean that they also reflect how the company’s physical and financial values have also risen.
 Restoration after a claim can be much more expensive today because the prices of raw materials and materials such as glass, metal and wood have risen significantly throughout most of 2021,” explains Kristine B. Wagner Head of Underwriting, BA Industrial at If Insurance.

 Underinsurance occurs when the sum stated in the insurance contract does not correspond to the actual value and conditions covered.
 If the sum is too low, it may ultimately mean that one does not obtain the necessary compensation to re-establish operations after a fire, flood or other extensive damage.

-Price increases must be recognized in the values
+Price increases must be recognised in the values

 Working together with our clients, If Insurance encourages customers to include the price increases in the valuation when calculating their values.